conneroisu/cpre281-finalproj/README.md

 #### Control Unit

-The following is the code for the control unit of the MIPS processor.
+The following is the code for the control unit of the MIPS processor called `ControlUnit.v`.
+(It can be found in the `./proj/` directory)

 As named, the `ControlUnit` is responsible for decoding the instruction and generating the control signals for the various components of the processor.

 ```verilog title=ControlUnit.v
 `timescale 1ns / 1ps